-These specialists work closely with HIV/AIDS studies participants and head researchers to ensure research findings and participant information are properly recorded and filed.
+These specialists work closely with HIV/AIDS studies participants and head researchers to ensure proper documentation of research findings and participant information.

-- Oversee initial interviews, community education, risk reduction counseling, and obtaining consent of all study participants.
+- Oversee initial interviews, community education, and risk reduction counseling.
+Obtain consent of all study participants.

-While a degree is not always required for employment in this specialization, it is important that those pursuing this field have experience in researching and working closely with diverse groups.
-A certificate in phlebotomy may also be required, and those with a working knowledge of another language are highly desirable to HIV/AIDS research.
+Those pursuing this specialization must have experience researching and working closely with diverse groups.
+Some programs require candidates to possess certificates in phlebotomy, and those with a working knowledge of another language are highly desirable to HIV/AIDS research.

 International NGO Aid Worker

-Working for non-governmental organizations, these individuals are first responders during times of crisis, and they bring relief in the form of food, medical supplies, and emotional support to places ravaged by war, natural disaster, and other developmental issues.
+These individuals act as first responders during times of crisis and bring relief through food, medical supplies, and emotional support to places ravaged by war, natural disasters, and other developmental issues.

-- Work in frontline settings to administer aid as it adheres to safety and health regulations
+- Work in frontline settings to administer aid that adheres to safety and health regulations.